Madhav2108/DS-JAVA/README.md

 # DS-JAVA

-new que of ds java from class work
+new questions of ds java from class work